Interpolating Log-Determinant and Trace of the Powers of Matrix $\mathbf{A} + t \mathbf{B}$

-The difficulty of estimating \eqref{eq:the-function} in all the above applications is that the matrices are generally large.
-Thus, the inverse of \(\tens{A} + \t \tens{I}\) is not available explicitly, rather it is implicitly known by matrix-vector multiplications through solving a linear system.
-Because of this, the evaluation of \eqref{eq:the-function} is usually the main computational challenge in these problems, and several algorithms have been developed to address this problem.
+The difficulty of estimating \eqref{eq:det-function} and \eqref{eq:trace-function} in all the above applications is that the matrices are generally large.
+Also, often in these applications, cases of particular interest in \eqref{eq:trace-function} are when \(p < 0\), but the \(\vert p \vert\)-th inverse of the matrix \(\tens{A} + t \tens{B}\) is not available explicitly, rather it is implicitly known by matrix-vector multiplications through solving a linear system.
+Because of these, the evaluation of \eqref{eq:det-function} and \eqref{eq:trace-function} are usually the main computational challenge in these problems, and several algorithms have been developed to address this problem.

-The trace of the inverse of a symmetric and positive-definite matrix can be calculated by the Cholesky factorization (see \eg a simple formulation by \eqref{eq:trace-chol} in \S \ref{sec:example-1}).
+The determinant and trace of the inverse of a Hermitian and positive-definite matrix can be calculated by the Cholesky factorization (cf.\ equation \eqref{eq:det-chol} and \eqref{eq:trace-chol} in \Cref{sec:example-1}).
 Using the Cholesky factorization, \citet{TAKAHASHI-1973} developed a method to find desired entries of a matrix inverse, such as its diagonals.
-The latter method is extended by \citet{NIESSNER-1983}.
+The latter method was extended by \citet{NIESSNER-1983}.
 Also, \citet{GOLUB-1980} found entries of the inverse of the covariance matrix provided that the corresponding entries of its Cholesky factorization are non-zero.
-The complexity of this method is \(\mathcal{O}(nw)\) where \(w\) is the bandwidth of the Cholesky matrix (see also \citet[\S 6.7.4]{BJORK-1996}).
-Recently, a probing and hierarchical probing methods were presented by \citet{TANG-2012} and \citet{STATHOPOULOS-2013}, respectively, to compute the diagonal entries of a matrix inverse.
+The complexity of this method is \(\mathcal{O}(nw)\) where \(w\) is the bandwidth of the Cholesky matrix (see also \citet[Sec.
+6.7.4]{BJORK-1996}).
+Recently, probing and hierarchical probing methods were presented by \citet{TANG-2012} and \citet{STATHOPOULOS-2013}, respectively, to compute the diagonal entries of a matrix inverse.